Burson (company): Brand marketing

 Burson-Marsteller's brand marketing practice included consumer lifestyle communications and brand communications across a range of markets.
 Notable campaigns by the practice included the launch of Segway and brand marketing for Old Navy.

 Cohn and Wolfe

 History

 Cohn & Wolfe was a global communications & public relations firm.
 In 1984, Burson-Marsteller acquired the Atlanta-based public relations firm, and it operated as a subsidiary of Burson-Marsteller until 2000.
 It was part of Young & Rubicam and then also a part of WPP.
 In 2018, it merged with Burson-Marsteller.
 It was founded by Bob Cohn and Norman Wolfe in Atlanta, Georgia, in 1970.

 In 1999, the firm managed the campaign for Paxil, a drug produced by GlaxoSmithKline.
 The firm also ran a publicity campaign on social anxiety disorder, which made Paxil the world's top-selling anti-depressant.

 Hill & Knowlton

 For more information see Hill & Knowlton.

-Hill & Knowlton is an American global public relations consulting company.
+Hill & Knowlton was an American global public relations consulting company.
 In 2024, it merged with Burson Cohn & Wolfe, forming the new agency, Burson.